JacksonHagood/CPP_Basics/ReadMe.md

 # C++ Basics **Version 1.0**

-This repository consists of 14 folders that go through the basics of C++.
+This repository consists of 19 sections that go through the basics of C++.
 This is intended for those with basic programming knowledge in Python as they learn C++.
 Any references are provided but these programs and documents are my own.
-This content works best as supplementary material alongside a course in C++.
+This content works best as supplementary material alongside a synchronous course in C++.
 Consult the Appendix for review and futher material.

 ## Sections